 Kalabhairava Shanti is a sacred ritual that can be performed after the death of a loved one, on any Amavasya night.
 A special annual Kalabhairava Shanti is conducted on Mahalaya Amavasya.

-- A photograph of the deceased is required, along with name, date of birth or exact year of birth AND date of death or exact year of death (OR) names of both mother and father of the deceased.
+- Date of birth or exact year of birth and date of death or exact year of death OR Names of both mother and father of the deceased.

 - An individual photo of the deceased is needed.
 A group photo cannot be used for the process.
 The photo should have been taken when the person was alive.